๐ฆ TradeApe

 Does TradeApe include hosted AI access?

 No. TradeApe is bring-your-own-key.
 You provide your own API key, and the app stores it locally in your browser.
 We strongly recommend a frontier model that supports tool calling.
-Consider Claude Sonnet/Opus 4.6 or better.
+Claude Sonnet/Opus 4.6 or better is a good starting point.

 What makes QuestDB central here?